marlon-br/neuro-comma/README.md

-Colab to prepare data for any language: https://colab.research.google.com/drive/1-EUY-Do3vR_h3htyjjAMR-zVQyUsaH-t?usp=sharing Just set right language in LANG1 and LANG2 parameters
+Colab to prepare data for any language: https://colab.research.google.com/drive/1-EUY-Do3vR_h3htyjjAMR-zVQyUsaH-t?usp=sharing Just set right language in LANG1 and LANG2 parameters And set the right UTF-8 characters for you language

 All trained models are based on xlm-roberta-large, set it when call inference like python inference.py --pretrained-model=roberta-large --weight-path=roberta-large-en.pt --language=en